The best noodle dishes in the world the top 38 noodle dishes

-A noodle is a noodle wherever it is and pasta is a noodle, but noodles are different from pasta depending on how they are made.
+I don’t believe anyone doesn’t like some kind of noodle dish.
+Whether it be a Spaghetti dish or chicken noodle soup a noodle is a noodle wherever it is from.Pasta is a noodle, but noodles are different from pasta depending on how they are made.
 Virtually all food cultures around the world have some kind of noodle dish.
 Noodles around the world will differ in texture, ingredients and how they are made and noodles are every traveller’s favourite dish.

 Food is culture.
 Food has influenced history, and in turn, historical events, customs, and traditions influence the food we eat.
 Things like the flavours of the dish, ingredients used, and where the ingredients are grown all have influenced the food we love and one food above all that is known over the world is the noodle.